yegor256/mailanes/README.md

 # If this is set to TRUE an email right after being added
 # to this list will be de-activated in all other lists
 exclusive: true
+# If this is TRUE, all new recipients that get into the list via the
+# /subscribe link, will be marked as non-yet-confirmed.
+They will have
+# to click the link, which is available in your Markdown template
+# as {{confirm}} (similar to the {{unsubsribe}} you have there).
+# The default is FALSE.
+confirmation_required: true
 ```

 ### Lane